 When withdrawing, a student should keep in mind that the requirements for Title IV federal financial aid program funds are separate from the college policy on institutional funds.
 A student withdrawing from the college during a term in which he or she is receiving a college-funded scholarship or grant will forfeit the scholarship or grant.
 Students withdrawing after the end of the college’s refund period are liable for all of their college charges even when their financial aid is decreased.

-Students considering withdrawal or dropping courses affecting enrollment status of less than part-time status should call or visit the Financial Aid Office to determine the specific implications.
+Students considering withdrawal or dropping courses affecting enrollment status of less than half-time status should call or visit the Financial Aid Office to determine the specific implications.
 Official withdrawal notification should be provided to the Registrar’s Office.

 In addition, students who do not successfully complete any coursework during a semester will be reviewed to determine whether or not they may have unofficially withdrawn during the course of the semester.
 If the Financial Aid Office cannot document a student’s attendance through 60% or more of the semester, a student is considered to have unofficially withdrawn and the student’s federal financial aid will be subject to the Return of Title IV Aid calculation described above.
-A student found to have unofficially withdrawn will have the calculation performed using the 50% point in the semester unless the last date of attendance can be documented.
+A student found to have unofficially withdrawn will have the calculation performed using the 50% point in the semester unless a last date of attendance can be documented.

 Additional information, worksheets, and examples of return-of-federal-funds calculations can be obtained from the Financial Aid Office.